Police - Criminal Investigations

 Narcotics officers receive some of the most intensive specialized training offered.
 This in conjunction with the opportunity to work hand in hand with other agencies, such as the Drug Enforcement Agency and U.S. Customs, allow a officer to learn and grow continually.

-Some of the services that the Street Crimes Unit provides include: educational programs, security surveys, follow-up contacts with victims and organizing the community into neighborhood watch groups as needed.
+Some of the services that the Community Resource Team provides include: educational programs, security surveys, follow-up contacts with victims and organizing the community into neighborhood watch groups as needed.
 By informing the public, the unit hopes to reduce the opportunity for criminals.
 In addition to education, crime prevention also includes physical and electronic countermeasures.